.. | ||

 nixos-rebuild-ng

-if you are testing in a VM or in a filesystem with snapshots like btrfs or ZFS.
+if you are testing in a VM or in a filesystem with snapshots like BTRFS or ZFS.
 Those bugs are unlikely to be unfixable but the errors can be difficult to understand.
 If you want to go anyway,nix-collect-garbage -d

 andnix store repair